How to Prepare Your Home and Vehicle for Winter

 If you have trees on your property especially near your home check them to make sure they are still healthy and there are no falling or damaged limbs.
 Once the ice comes these limbs can become very dangerous.

 Put away your lawn care equipment.
 If you have a mower, weed eater, or other tools or equipment you use it is a good idea to stow them away and if you can empty the gas as it can go bad if not in use.
+Wear and tear is not covered on a home insurance policy so not taking proper care of your tools and equipment is not something you can claim.

 Check Inside Your Home